 - a Veteran Gold Cardand one or more chronic health condition/s

 - a Veteran White Card with a DVA-accepted mental health condition.

 A DVA-accepted mental health condition means the condition has been accepted by us as being related to your military service.

-If you are eligible, talk to your GP about the CVC Program.
+You will also need to meet program eligibility criteria, outlined under Things you should know below.
+If you think you may be eligible, talk to your GP about the CVC Program.

-If you are not eligible, you can still get mental health treatment at no cost to you through Non-Liability Health Care.Back to top
+If you are not eligible, you can still get mental health treatment at no cost to you through Non-Liability Health Care (NLHC).Back to top

 Speak with your GP who will determine if you are you are eligible for the program.Back to top